Developer: Boxwood project expects 1K+ jobs

 “Amazon?”
 Burt asked.

-“It’s an e-commerce fulfillment center,” Ford replied, drawing some laughs.
+“It’s an e-commerce fulfillment center,” Ford repeated, drawing some laughs.

 County and state officials and the project’s development team have repeatedly declined to identify the prospective tenant of the facility, citing non-disclosure agreements in effect.
 However, Dermody, Ford and the contracted engineering firm, Langan Engineering, have worked with Amazon on previous projects, the latter two firms completing Amazon’s four-story fulfillment center in Robbinsville, New Jersey, in 2015.